Moving to the UK

-Whilst the United Kingdom may be small, it’s certainly not lacking in traditions, cultures and even languages!
-Made up of the three countries of Great Britain – England, Scotland & Wales – and Northern Ireland, it boasts an incredible variety of people, customs and landscapes.
+Whilst the United Kingdom may be small, it’s packed full of traditions, cultures and even languages.
+Made up of England, Scotland, Wales and Northern Ireland, it boasts an incredible variety of people, customs and landscapes.

-The UK has a rich and long-standing history, and is one of very few countries left to still have an active royal family.
-These traditions are combined with a contemporary and forward-thinking ethos and its citizens are justly proud of their many achievements within arts, sciences and politics.
+The UK has a rich and long-standing history and is one of very few countries to still have an active royal family.
+These royal traditions are combined with a contemporary and forward-thinking ethos.
+It’s a country proud of its history as well as the many achievements within arts, sciences and politics.

+Whilst the UK navigates leaving the EU, moving can seem complicated.
 If you are moving during the period of Brexit uncertainty, we’re here to help.
-Our Brexit services give you and your company the confidence to tackle international moves during this period.
+Our Brexit services give you and your company/employer the confidence to tackle international moves during this period.

-The rental market isn’t as prominent as in other European countries, with most citizens preferring to buy, especially outside of the capital, but there is still plenty of accommodation on offer.
+The rental market isn’t as prominent as in other European countries, with many citizens preferring to buy, especially outside of the capital.
+However, there is still plenty of accommodation on offer.
+In general, the busiest cities have the most competitive real estate markets.
 Estate agencies are widely used and provide the easiest means to find accommodation, although administration and reference-checking fees are the norm.

 Looking online is the simplest and best way to discover what’s currently available on the market and to gauge average prices in your area.
-Expect higher prices in London and in the south in general.
+It’s important to look around and at a variety of home types, as prices do vary even within a given area.
+For many people moving to the UK, their budget will highly influence the kind of properties you can look at.
+Whether renting or buying, expect higher prices in London and in the south in general.

 Every school operates within a catchment area, so it is worth considering which schools fall within your area before committing to accommodation.